Iceland Things To Do

 Landmark modernist church

-Hallgrímskirkja’s soaring concrete facade, inspired by Iceland’s basalt columns, gives it a stark, sculptural presence over Reykjavik’s low-rise streets.
-Inside, the atmosphere is quiet and minimal, and the tower viewpoint offers a straight-on grid of colorful roofs and surrounding mountains that really orients you in the city.
+Hallgrímskirkja’s soaring, basalt-inspired facade gives it a stark, sculptural presence over Reykjavik’s low-rise streets.
+Inside is quiet and minimal, while the tower offers a clear grid of colorful roofs and surrounding mountains that help orient you in the city.

 Perlan glass dome and tanks on Öskjuhlíð hill overlooking Reykjavik